Elizabeth Foundation for the Arts Project Space. Open Studio / Exhibition, August 23, 2019, SHIFT Residency 2019-2020

-Developing a work in progress, Pollen and Fragments: digital collages, dimensions variable, that incorporate sketches and items from the Abushâdy Archive mapped onto new narratives.
+Pollen and Fragments (work in progress): digital collage, dimensions variable.
+Ephemera from the Abushâdy Archive mapped onto new narratives.

 Artists in the Exhibition: Ivan Brazhkin, Michael Paul Britto, Suzanne Broughel, Maria Buyondo, Zachary Fabri, Joy Garnett, Alexey Katalkin, Kara Lynch, Nontsikelelo Mutiti, Nikolay Oleynikov and Arkadiy Kots Band, Natalia Pershina-Yakimanskaya (Gluklya), Jenny Polak, Dread Scott, Haim Sokol.
 Installation shots at Winkleman Gallery by Etienne Frossard.